Sparse Approximate Inference for Spatio-Temporal Point Process Models: Variational inference with expectation constraints

-This distribution is somewhat more complicated than the rest because it involves a log determinant term, but suitable choices for the structure of $\vect{Q}$ and the prior $p_{0}(\vect{Q})$ can help to make inference tractable.
+This distribution is somewhat more complicated than the rest because it involves a log-determinant term, but suitable choices for the structure of $\vect{Q}$ and the prior $p(\vect{Q} \vert \vect{\theta})$ can make inference analytically tractable.
 The distribution $q_{Q}$ has the form

 where